New Mexico Road Runner

 3. The provisions of this section are self-executing.
 Monetary damages shall not be awarded for a violation of this section.
 This section is enforceable against the state, counties and municipalities.

-SECTION 2.
-It is proposed to amend Article 20 of the constitution of New Mexico by repealing Section 21.
+SECTION 1.
+It is proposed to amend Article 2 of the constitution of New Mexico by adding a new:

-COVID-19 has certainly impacted the ability to engage as robustly as is needed to ensure everyone understands the values and power of a NM Green Amendment.
-If you want to help us spread the word by organizing a zoom talk please send an email to GAFTG@ForTheGenerations.org and we will work with you to set it up.
+Getting the Word Out is key to Green Amendment success.
+If you want to help us spread the word by organizing an in person or zoom talk please send an email to GAFTG@ForTheGenerations.org and we will work with you to set it up.

 You can also help us demonstrate support for passage of a New Mexico Green Amendment by signing the petition today and be sure to share it with your friends.
 Read the petition and sign on here